-Alongside Families Host Families are Christ-followers in our partner churches who want to help keep families intact.
-Host Families temporarily care for children whose parent(s) need time to get back on their feet.
+Host Families are Christ-followers in our partner churches who want to help keep families intact.
+They temporarily care for children whose parent(s) need time to get back on their feet.
 They also get to build a relationship with the parent.
+The average hosting length is 1-2 weeks.

-We recruit partner churches rather than individual Host Families.
-CLICK HERE to learn more.
-If your church is not yet partnered with us, let us know that you want to change that!
+If your church is not yet partnered with us, let us know you want to change that!

 1